script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Layout change to the brush picker in Painting Tool Options, avoids icon distortion
 - Previews can be set to 256 or 512 in size
 - Less .00 and .0 on GUI sliders
+- Lock all guide positions in an image per session